CavernCrawlers/CavernCrawlers.github.io/CoreRules.md

 ### Modifiers
 Situational arithmetic modifiers should generally be applied to the target DT rather than the die roll itself.
 Typically these will range from +5 (for an exceptionally difficult task) to -5 (for an exceptionally easy task) with +3 to -3 being much more common.

+### Helping
+Two or more characters working together on a single task will often have greater chances of success than a single character acting alone.
+In such a scenario, first determine which character will actually be rolling for the check; this is the "actor".
+Anyone else involved is a "helper".
+If the helper can relate the check to their **class** or **background**, the actor may add +2 to the **D20 check**.
+If neither a helper's class or background apply, but one of their **passions** does, the helper may spend a **Fortune Point** to grant the actor a +2.
+After the first helper, any subsequent helpers only add +1 to the check (with the same criteria) up to a maximum of doubling the actor's **Skill Bonus**.

 ### Flavor Bonus
 Providing a rich and exciting description of how your character accomplishes an action is worth a small  (+1 or +2) bonus on the D20 check.
 Note, however, this should be a unique description; simply repeating the same description over and over is not worth a bonus.